Skip to content

 Purpose and Goals

-2. Describe signal schemas, lineage, and state transitions.
+2. Describe signal structure and immutability.

 3. Define gate algebra semantics and built-in gate behavior.